Chemistry’s multi-pronged approach to inclusive excellence

 The Catalyst program aims to increase retention and reduce graduation times for populations that have historically been underrepresented in the chemical sciences.
 This program implements evidence-based peer-mentoring to support students in their first year of graduate school.
 Each Catalyst participant is paired with a current student before arriving on campus.
 Peer mentors complete a 4-hr workshop on effective mentoring the preceding summer and then contact the mentee with whom they are paired before the ‘official’ start of grad school.
 Mentors and mentees attend two monthly seminars together and have at least four off-campus meetings together.
 The monthly seminar series consists of skill development salient to the success of grad students and their future employers.
 Topics have included establishing a productive work/life balance, cultivating a positive scientific mindset, fostering an inclusive environment, and successfully advocating for yourself.
 A community of leaders is created through this program by encouraging mentees to continue on in the program as mentors.

 Launched in 2016, Catalyst was initially funded by the graduate school.
 Currently, catalyst if funded by P&G and PPG.
 Since its inception, catalyst has had 240 mentees over the years.
-In 2023, catalyst has grown to currently have 39 mentor/mentee pairs compared to only 13 pairs in 2016!
+In 2026, catalyst has grown to currently have over 40 mentor/mentee pairs compared to only 13 pairs in 2016!
 Catalyst provides a small scholarship for all mentors so they can highlight their leadership on CVs.
 In addition, the program is lead by a leadership team of graduate students whom help design and implement the program.

 Website: Catalyst Peer-Mentoring Program